 - an orientation to the US educational system

 - meaningful differentiated access to rigorous academic content and foundational educational skills.

 - learn content and language skills simultaneously

 - progress in their language attainment, with a goal of exiting PISA within one year.

-- Students remain at PISA for up to one year, depending upon student need.
+- Typically students remain at PISA for up to one year, depending upon student need.

 - Students will be counseled on how to succesfully transition to their neighborhood high school.

 PISA Class Schedules

 - Every student at PISA has a full schedule of classes at the Benson High School campus.

 - In addition to English Language Development class, PISA students undergo integrated English language development in a full range of class subjects, including math, language arts, social studies and science.
 All classes are taught in English.
 Some native language support may be provided.